rachelesmee/website/index.md

 - [Basingstoke](foss4guklocal2023/basingstoke.html) *Willis Museum*
 - [Bristol](foss4guklocal2023/bristol.html) *Engine Shed*

-We have two amazing keynotes: Ujaval Gandhi & Helen McKenzie.
-We will also have a panel discussion to mark ten years since [FOSS4G 2013 in Nottingham](http://2013.foss4g.org/),  provisionally titled: *Where have we gone in the last ten years, and where will be in ten years time?*.
+We have two amazing keynotes: [Ujaval Gandhi](https://www.linkedin.com/in/spatialthoughts/?originalSubdomain=in) and [Helen McKenzie](https://www.linkedin.com/in/helenmckenzie003/).
+We will also have the [Ten Years After](ten-years-after.html) panel discussion to mark ten years since [FOSS4G 2013 in Nottingham](http://2013.foss4g.org/), themed around "*Where have we gone in the last ten years, and where will be in ten years time?*".

 We are adopting a similar structure to last year, with the keynotes and panel discussion streamed to all venues and to YouTube.